Identifiability for Blind Source Separation of Multiple Finite Alphabet Linear Mixtures: A Simple Sufficient Identifiability Criterion

 \section{A Simple Sufficient Identifiability Criterion}

-We have seen in Theorem \ref{theoId} that the problem of identifying $\wei$ and $\Sou$ from the observations $\mix_1,\ldots,\mix_\n$ reduces to identify the corresponding vectors $(\Sou_{1 \iN},\ldots,\Sou_{\m\iN})^\top\in\Al^\m$ for sufficiently many observations $\mix_\iN$.
-Namely, one has to find the corresponding observations $\mix_\iN$ for $\m$ linear independent rows of an invertible $\m \times \m$ matrix $E$ with elements in $\Al$.
+We have seen in Theorem \ref{theoId} that the problem of identifying $\wei$ and $\Sou$ from the observations $\mix_1,\ldots,\mix_\n$ reduces to find the corresponding observations $\mix_\iN$ for $\m$ linear independent rows of an invertible $\m \times \m$ matrix $E$ with elements in $\Al$.
 Remark \ref{remark1} points out that some observations $\mix_\iN$ can always be uniquely assigned to source vectors $(\Sou_{1 \iN},\ldots,\Sou_{\m \iN})^\top\in\Al^\m$ and thus, limit the possible maps $\sigma$ in A\ref{condit}.
 The next theorem shows that there is even more structure in the observations $\mix_1,\ldots,\mix_\n$ and that certain variations in the sources, i.e., certain choices of $E$ in A\ref{asstheoID}, already ensure identifiability.
 Moreover, the proof of the following theorem gives an explicit construction of the unique $(\wei, \Sou)$ from $\mix$.

 \begin{theo} Assume model (\ref{modeld}) with $\mix = (\mix_1,\ldots,\mix_\n) = \wei \Sou ; $ $(\wei, \Sou) \in \mathcal{A} \times \Al^{\m \times \n}$.
 Furthermore, assume that $ASB(\wei) > 0$ and \begin{assum} there exists $\rho \in S_\m^\n$ such that